5 years full time or

 Tuition fees for international students vary between courses and range from A$19,840 to A$34,080 per year.

-Tuition fees for international undergraduate students can be found using the online calculator.
+Tuition fees for international undergraduate students can be found using fees search.

 Tuition fees must be paid in advance each semester and are subject to annual increase.
-Fees for future year(s) published in the online calculator, whilst unlikely to change, are estimates only.
+Fees for future year(s) published in fees search, whilst unlikely to change, are estimates only.
 UTS makes every effort to provide up to date future year(s) fee estimates and to limit any changes, however, UTS reserves the right to vary fees for future year(s) at any time.

 All international students should familiarise themselves with the following documents: